aaatipamula/dotfiles/README.md

 - vimrc
 - basic.vim

 The `vimrc` file contains my main fully decked out config for Vim.
-This is now deprecated as I have switched to neovim.<br>

 The `basic.vim` file is a basic config for Vim that I use on remote machines or machines I don't intend to use regularly.